mattes337/MoRAG/tasks/graphiti/README.md

 **Testing**: Ensure no regressions after legacy code removal **Status**: ⏳ Not started - Depends on Step 11 completion

-**Note**: Migration tasks have been removed since we're starting with a fresh Graphiti implementation rather than migrating existing Neo4j data.
+**Note**: This implementation focuses on fresh data ingestion into Graphiti rather than migrating existing Neo4j data.
+All data should be re-ingested to take full advantage of Graphiti's capabilities.

 ## Progress Summary